mvolkmann/mvolkmann.github.com/book/1-svelte/svelte.md

     TODO: Why does this fail now unless `npm install -D node-fetch` is run?

 13. Generate translations by entering `npm run gentran`.
-    Run this again every time calls to `$i18n` are added or the file `public/languages.json` is modified.
+    Run this again every time calls to `$i18n` that use new phrases are added or when the file `public/languages.json` is modified.

 That's it.
 The application now uses generated translations.